42core-team/monorepo/wiki/README.md

 # 🚀 Getting Started with Your Own CORE Bot

-To start building your own CORE bot, ensure you've completed the following prerequisites:

-### Prerequisites

 1. **Be a Registered CORE Participant/Team** ✨
 	- Visit our website, [COREGAME.de](https://coregame.de/), sign up, join the right event, and add your team members.